● LIVE

 Follow:

-Satish Chand Gupta is the editor-in-chief of The Central Bulletin, an independent news publication covering Bitcoin, digital assets, and the global digital economy.
+Satish Chand Gupta is the founder and editor-in-chief of The Central Bulletin.
 He has tracked cryptocurrency markets, on-chain data, and Web3 infrastructure since the early DeFi era, with a focus on original analysis grounded in verifiable data.
 Satish writes on Bitcoin macro cycles, ETF flows, miner economics, and the intersection of global finance with decentralised technology.
-He has closely followed Bitcoin ETF developments, institutional adoption trends, and regulatory shifts across the US, EU, and Asia.
-Every article he publishes at TCB is independently researched and held to strict E-E-A-T standards.
+He created TCB's proprietary data suite: the Miner Stress Score, DeFi Pulse Index, and ETF Absorption tracker, each updated daily from primary on-chain and market data sources.
+His reporting closely follows Bitcoin ETF developments, institutional adoption trends, and regulatory shifts across the US, EU, and Asia.
+Every article published at TCB is independently researched and held to strict E-E-A-T standards.